sagesolar/Corpus-of-Taylor-Swift/README.md

 This part of CoTS provides a flat set of all lyric lines in each song included in the dataset.
 Each lyric is labelled with `Album code`:`Track number`:`Lyric line number` as shown in the following example:

-`FOL:03:036` - _I had a marvellous time ruining everything_
+`FOL:03:036` - _I had a marvelous time ruining everything_

 ## Additional Files
-- [lyrics/album-song-lyrics.json](lyrics/album-song-lyrics.json) - This is the raw album, song and lyric dataset used to compile CoTS, presented in JSON format.
+- [lyrics/album-song-lyrics.json](lyrics/album-song-lyrics.json) - This is the raw album, song and lyric dataset used to compile CoTS.
-- [lyrics/album-song-lyrics.json](lyrics/flat-song-lyrics.json) - This is the same flat set of lyric lines that is provided in CoTS, presented in JSON format.
+- [lyrics/album-song-lyrics.json](lyrics/flat-song-lyrics.json) - This is the same flat set of lyric lines that is provided in CoTS.
 - [tsv/cots-word-details.tsv](tsv/cots-word-details.tsv) - The CoTS 'WordDetails' worksheet provided in TSV format.
 - [tsv/cots-song-details.tsv](tsv/cots-song-details.tsv) - The CoTS 'SongDetails' worksheet provided in TSV format.
 - [tsv/cots-album-details.tsv](tsv/cots-album-details.tsv) - The CoTS 'AlbumDetails' worksheet provided in TSV format.